Rosario Santa Fe, Argentina Travel Guide

 Your travel choices have an impact.
 Contribute to local initiatives and avoid practices that might negatively affect the community or environment.
 Explore ethical tour operators like G Adventures.

-By adopting these sustainable and responsible travel practices, your visit to Rosario can be memorable for you and constructive for the city and its people.
+By adopting these sustainable and sustainable travel habits, your visit to Rosario can be memorable for you as well as constructive for the city and its inhabitants.